aspnetboilerplate/aspnetboilerplate/doc/WebSite/Dynamic-Web-API.md

     })();

 We can inject a **service** using it's name (with a namespace).
-We can call it's **functions** as regular javascript functions.
+We can call it's **functions** as regular JavaScript functions.
 Notice that we registered to the **then** handler (instead of done) since it's similar to what is in angular's **$http** service.
 ASP.NET Boilerplate uses the $http service of AngularJS.
 If you want to pass the $http **configuration**, you